 Following adoption of the policy it will be included in a documented Fraud, Corruption and Misconduct Control Plan.

-The committee recommendation to Council for this report (as detailed below) was resolved by the Policy Committee at its meeting held on 29 November 2016.
+The committee recommendation to Council for Report CJ227-12/16 (as detailed below) was resolved by the Policy Committee at its meeting held on 29 November 2016.

 The committee recommendation is the same as recommended by City officers.